Uncensored (1997): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main event was conceived following the events of SuperBrawl on February 23.
 At the event, Hall and Nash were scheduled to defend their WCW Tag Team Championship against Luger and The Giant.
 Luger, however, was injured and failed to meet a deadline set by WCW Vice President and nWo manager Eric Bischoff to get medically cleared before he left the building on the February 17 edition of WCW Monday Nitro, which turned the match into a handicap match.
 Luger did, however, show up at SuperBrawl and compete in the match, which he and Giant won after Luger forced Nash to submit to the Torture Rack.

-The next night on Nitro, Bischoff announced that because Luger did not get the proper medical clearance, he and Giant were going to be stripped of the tag titles and forced to return them to The Outsiders.
-Luger countered by challenging Bischoff to a match at Uncensored where the entire existence of the nWo would be on the line.
-Only after Bischoff accepted did Luger return the belts; after making the match, Bischoff was suspended from his duties as a WCW executive for abusing his powers.
+The next night on Nitro, Bischoff announced that the result of the tag match was being vacated due to Luger failing to meet his deadline and ordered Luger and Giant to return the belts to Hall and Nash.
+Luger responded by making a challenge on behalf of WCW, where the two sides would face off in a match at Uncensored with the nWo's future at stake; Bischoff accepted in his role as executive vice president of WCW.

-Initially, the match was to be contested between a team representing WCW and a team representing the nWo.
-However, a third team was formed after Roddy Piper, who had lost to Hogan at SuperBrawl thanks to interference from Savage, decided that he wanted to participate.
-His team initially consisted of himself, WCW wrestler John Tenta, and actors Layton Morrison and Craig Mally, who were portrayed as a kickboxer and a regular boxer.
+Almost immediately after he did, Harvey Schiller, the then-president of Turner Sports, came out to confront Bischoff over a series of actions he had taken since the year began, including firing referee Randy Anderson and stripping the Steiner Brothers of the WCW Tag Team Championship after Souled Out in January.
+Schiller suspended Bischoff and removed his executive power.

+Later, the match was modified to allow a third team to participate.
+In the main event of SuperBrawl, Roddy Piper faced Hogan in a rematch of their encounter at Starrcade in December 1996, but this time with the world championship on the line.
+After Hogan defeated Piper with assistance from Savage, who joined the nWo as a result, Piper decided that he wanted another match against Hogan and decided to form his own team for Uncensored.
+So on the March 3 episode of Nitro, Piper staged a series of "exhibitions" to select his team.
+After six men, which included three WCW Power Plant graduates (one of which would later be WWE's Luther Reigns), auditioned, Piper selected actor Craig Mally, stunt coordinator Layton Morrison, and the largely inactive John Tenta to form his unit.
 However, on the March 10 edition of Nitro, Ric Flair offered up Chris Benoit, Steve McMichael, and Jeff Jarrett, his Four Horsemen teammates, to Piper and he agreed to replace his original teammates with them.